Flu Vaccine Clinics

 - Any follow up appointment should be arranged by phone.

-- Do not attend the practice if you have respiratory symptoms, colds or flu like illnesses.
+- Do not attend the practice if you have respiratory symptoms, colds or flu like illnesses, cough, fever or loss or change to your sense of taste or smell.

-- If you need to consult with a GP you will be given a phone-call initially and if clinically indicated asked to come into the practice.
+- If you need to consult with a GP you will be given a phone appointment initially and if clinically indicated asked to come into the practice.

 - If you are asked to come in to the practice to be reviewed for a respiratory condition, you will be asked to remain in your car until you are called on your mobile phone.
 The clinician you see will be wearing personal protective equipment.
 If you do not have a mobile device, the triaging clinician will organise an alternative.